cproctor/qualitative-coding/README.md

 Please see the [package documentation](https://qualitative-coding.readthedocs.io) for details on the design of `qc`, a vignette illustrating its usage, and full documentation of `qc`'s commands.

+## Acknowledgements

+Partial support for development of `qc` was provided by UB's Digital Studio Scholarship Network.
+Logo design by Blessed Mhungu.